 The facility also includes:

-- Fully equipped workshop adjacent to the test area, with direct access for rovers and people via a ramp.
+- Fully equipped workshop adjacent to the test area, with direct access.

 - Control room adjacent to the test area, with large monitoring screen, AV system and desks.

-- Meeting room equipped with AV, including large screen and video-conferencing capability (about 10-people capacity).
+- Large meeting room equipped with AV, including large screen and video-conferencing capability

 - External landscaping area (approx. 20m x 15m) that can be used as additional outdoor rover testing area, including drone pad for drone operations.